Q: “I keep hearing great things about your apps! Where do I start?”

 * Person with Dysarthria (slurred speech): Try AlphaTopics AAC to slow down and clear up your speech by touching the first letter of each word as you say it.
 A great help for Parkinson’s, stroke, and TBI.
 Read more or download now.

 * Speech Therapy or Linguistics Student: You need to start playing Soundable.
 It’s a fun and free game that lets you hone your transcription skills as you challenge your friends to build words using IPA or sounds.
 You can get the rest of our apps once you graduate!
 Download now.

 Still need more assistance?
 We’re always happy to help.
 Contact us with details of what you’re looking for and we’ll point you in the right direction.
-You can also use the filtering options on our Apps page to find more apps for your target area.
+Even easier is to answer a few simple questions using our App Finder for personalized results of the best apps for you.

 June is aphasia awareness month, so we're busting 10 common myths about aphasia.
 Learn the ...read more

 Advanced Language Therapy: Take Your Recovery to the Next Level with a New 4-in-1 App